ecmwf-ifs/loki/docs/source/visitors.rst

 Mappers
 =======

-Mappers are visitors that traverse :ref:`expression trees <expression-ir>`.
+Mappers are visitors that traverse
+:ref:`expression trees <internal_representation:Expression tree>`.

 They are built upon :py:mod:`pymbolic.mapper` classes and for that reason use a slightly different way of determining the handler methods: each expression